Raphael (given name)

 The name is attested as far back as c.
 1350 BC, appearing in a letter of Pabi, Prince of Lachish in center Israel, to Pharaoh Akhenaton ("Now have I sent you Rapha-el.").

+Usage of the name in the Anglosphere has been primarily among Roman Catholics.
+English Puritans considered it sacrilegious to name a child for an angel.
+United States census records show that men with the name Rafael or Raphael lived primarily in Spanish-speaking or French-speaking areas.
+The name has increased in use in the late 20th and early 21st centuries due to cultural influences such as Raphael, a character from the Teenage Mutant Ninja Turtles.